kaczla/list-lm/data/readme/utils_links.md

 - [LoRAX](https://github.com/predibase/lorax) - LoRAX (LoRA eXchange) is a framework that allows users to serve thousands of fine-tuned models on a single GPU, dramatically reducing the cost of serving without compromising on throughput or latency.
 - [Lovely Tensors](https://github.com/xl0/lovely-tensors) - Tensors, ready for human consumption.
 - [LQ-LoRA](https://github.com/HanGuo97/lq-lora) - LQ-LoRA: Low-rank plus Quantized Matrix Decomposition for Efficient Language Model Finetuning
+- [luminal](https://github.com/jafioti/luminal) - Luminal is a deep learning library that uses composable compilers to achieve high performance.
 - [M3E](https://github.com/wangyingdong/m3e-base) - Moka Massive Mixed Embedding
 - [Macaw-LLM](https://github.com/lyuchenyang/Macaw-LLM) - Macaw-LLM is an exploratory endeavor that pioneers multi-modal language modeling by seamlessly combining image, video, audio, and text data, built upon the foundations of CLIP, Whisper, and LLaMA.
 - [Mamba-Chat](https://github.com/havenhq/mamba-chat) - Mamba-Chat is the first chat language model based on a state-space model architecture, not a transformer.